escolmebartlebooth/CarND-MPC-Project/README.md

 ### Getting started

 The classroom version of the code was a good starting point for this project.

-Although some changes were necessary to make the code work with the simulator:
+Some changes were necessary to make the code work with the simulator:
   * the transformation of state and way points to car coordinates
   * the inversion of the steering angle due to the expected input to the simulator
   * use of a 3rd order polynomial cf. the classroom 1st order - the trajectory of the car warranted the 3rd order line fitting